kbrowngithub/Eat-Da-Burger/README.md

 ### Setup

 ```
 1.)
-Clone the app to your local system: 'git clone git@github.com:kbrowngithub/FriendFinder.git'
+Clone the app to your local system: 'git clone git@github.com:kbrowngithub/Eat-Da-Burger.git'

 2.)
-From a terminal cd into the root directory of your FriendFinder instance and run
+From a terminal cd into the root directory of your Eat-Da-Burger instance and run
 the command:  npm install
 This will install the required node packages.

+3.) cd into the db directory and start MySQL command line tool and login: mysql -u root -p

+4.)
+At the mysql> prompt run   <i>source schema.sql</i>   then run   <i>source seeds.sql</i>

+5.)
+Type <i>exit</i> at the mysql> prompt

 ```

 ### Heroku deployment instructions